![]() |

 -

-This is the slower but more flexible option.
-A Bayerische Regiobahn (BRB) regional train links Munich & Salzburg every hour, taking exactly the same route as the express trains, but calling at the smaller stations and taking a little longer.
+A Bayerische Regiobahn regional train marked RE5 links Munich & Salzburg every hour, taking exactly the same route as the express trains, but calling at more stations and taking a little longer.
+RE5 = Regional Express route 5.

 -

-These regional trains can be cheaper.
 If you need to buy a ticket on the day, the Flexpreis for these regional trains is a few euros cheaper than the Flexpreis fare for the express trains, but the saving is small and hardly worth the longer journey on a more basic train, I'd stick with an express.
 However, for a same-day round trip from Munich to Salzburg & back, a Bayern Ticket makes this the cheapest option by a significant margin.
 And if you are a small group of 2-5 adults a Bayern Ticket also makes this a significantly cheaper option.

 -